MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ### Custom HTTP pipeline policy

 You can define your own custom policy to add capabilities beyond what's included with the Core package.
-For example, you could create a policy that injects fault when making requests while testing to see how your app deals with network or service failures.
-Or, you could create a policy that mocks a service's behavior for testing.
+For example, to see how your app deals with network or service failures, you could create a policy that injects fault when requests are made during testing.
+Or you could create a policy that mocks a service's behavior for testing.

-To create a custom HTTP policy, define your own structure with a `Do` method implementing the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface.
+To create a custom HTTP policy, define your own structure with a `Do` method that implements the [`Policy`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L20) interface.

-Your policy's `Do` method should do the following:
+Your policy's `Do` method should:

-1. Perform any desired operation on the incoming [`policy.Request`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L27).
-Operation examples include logging, injecting a failure, or modifying any of the request's URL, query parameters, or request headers.
+1. Perform operations as needed on the incoming [`policy.Request`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L27).
+Examples of operations include logging, injecting a failure, or modifying any of the request's URL, query parameters, or request headers.
 1. Forward the (modified) request to the next policy in the pipeline by calling the request's `Next` method.
 1. `Next` returns the `http.Response` and an error.
-Your policy can perform any desired operation such as logging the response/error.
+Your policy can perform any necessary operation, like logging the response/error.
 1. Your policy must return a response and error back to the previous policy in the pipeline.

 > [!NOTE]
-> Policies must be goroutine-safe, as this allows multiple goroutines to access a single client object concurrently.
-It's common for a policy to be immutable once created; this ensures the goroutine is safe.
+> Policies must be goroutine-safe.
+Goroutine safety allows multiple goroutines to access a single client object concurrently.
+It's common for a policy to be immutable after it's created.
+This immutability ensures the goroutine is safe.

 The following section demonstrates how to define a custom policy.